-While the core components to online retail remain the same, other facets like marketing, web design and UX eCommerce trends alter the industry for the better.
+While the core components of online retail remain the same, other facets like marketing, web design and UX ecommerce trends alter the industry for the better.
 However, because of this continual ebb and flow of improvement, customers are becoming increasingly finicky and demanding in what they expect from retailers.
-For instance, research from Adobe has shown that nearly 40 percent of consumers will bounce from an aesthetically unappealing site.
+For instance, research from Adobe has shown that nearly 40 % of consumers will bounce from an aesthetically unappealing site.
 Given this dynamic, merchants are continually upping the ante in developing websites that are clean, clear and easy to navigate.

-Since a user’s perception of eCommerce websites has become so intimately tied to business outcomes, we figured that now would be an excellent time to explore how to create a better user experience through analyzing the UX eCommerce trends set to reveal themselves in the next year.
+Since a user’s perception of ecommerce websites has become so intimately tied to business outcomes, we figured that now would be an excellent time to explore how to create a better user experience by analysing the UX ecommerce trends set to reveal themselves in the next year.

 Chatbots Score More Sales